 How do I give my partner an orgasm?

 From physical techniques to setting the scene and riling them up, Dr. Jess shares tips, strategies, and approaches to pleasure and orgasm.
-Be sure to shop WeVibe.com with code DRJESS for 15% off all toys including the We-Vibe TouchX, Nova 2 & the beautiful Melt.
+Be sure to shop WeVibe.com with code DRJESS to save on all toys including the We-Vibe TouchX, Nova 2 & the beautiful Melt.

 This is a computer-generated rough transcript, so please excuse any typos.
 This podcast is an informational conversation and is not a substitute for medical, health, or other professional advice, diagnosis, or treatment.
 Always seek the services of an appropriate professional should you have individual questions or concerns.